suvoganguli/SDCND-Projects/CarND-Advanced-Lane-Lines-P2/writeup.md

 The current pipeline can fail in the following situations:

-- Car headlights shining on a wet road coming from opposite direction.
+- Car headlights shining on a wet road coming from opposite direction during night
 - Fog
 - Snow
-- A car close to the ego vehicle
+- A car in front close to the ego vehicle

-My current implementation of the function `draw_line()` used to draw the red lines on the video is not rubust.
-In the code I am doing the following:

-1. Created an empty array corresponding to the top-down image

-2. Adding 255 to the red layer at pixels corresponding to the points in the left and the right polynomial fits

-3. Projecting the image back to the front view

-4. Finding pixels in the red layer which are of value > 255 by searching over the entire image
-5. Creating a wider band of red pixels around the thin lines obtained from Step 5
-6. Merging the above image with the original image from the front view

-The problem is with step 5.
-If there is an object colored red, for e.g., the tail lights of a car in view, then those pixels will also be painted.

-To the reviewer: Can you please provide a sample code which draws the lane-lines in a more robust way?
-Thanks.
+- Sharp turn
+- If the road in the view used for image processing is shaped like a 'S'

+---